Thao Nguyen: 2010s

-Nguyen has also fundraised with Dianna Agron for Oxfam America.
-In May 2010, a video for the song "Body", directed by Agron, debuted on the website of humanitarian organization Oxfam America.
+Nguyen has also raised funds with Dianna Agron for humanitarian organization Oxfam America.
+In May 2010, a video for the song "Body", directed by Agron, debuted on the website of Oxfam America.
 The video features a prelude of Thao and Dianna talking about their friendship, the making of the video, and their work on behalf of Oxfam.

+The same year, Nguyen collaborated with Merrill Garbus of Tune-Yards as 'Merrillthaocracy' releasing the "Tuvalu" single as a part of the Fey 7-inch series.

-Also in 2010, Nguyen's song When We Swam is used as the title song for the Australian TV show Offspring.
+Also in 2010, Nguyen's song "When We Swam" was used as the title song for the Australian TV show Offspring.

 In 2012 Nguyen performed as part of WNYC's Radiolab show's 'Radiolab Live: In the Dark' tour.
-This self described "nerd circus" also included Radiolab hosts Jad Abumrad and Robert Krulwich, comedian Demetri Martin, and modern dance troupe Pilobolus.
+This self-described "nerd circus" also included Radiolab hosts Jad Abumrad and Robert Krulwich, comedian Demetri Martin, and modern dance troupe Pilobolus.

 In 2013 an album with the Get Down Stay Down, We the Common, followed, the album's title track dedicated to one of the women she met on her prison visits.

 Thao & the Get Down Stay Down released their fourth studio album, A Man Alive, on March 4, 2016.
 The highly personal album primarily explores Nguyen's relationship with her estranged father.
 The album was produced by Merrill Garbus, who also produced Thao and Mirah's collaborative album Thao + Mirah.

+2020s

 On May 15, 2020, Thao & the Get Down Stay Down released their fifth album, Temple, Nguyen's first album since coming out publicly to the press as queer.
 The A.V.
 Club wrote that the album marks "the reconciliation of her queer identity and her Vietnamese culture with a 10-song set that similarly combines post-punk deconstruction with hi-fi grooves."

+Thao self-released a two song ("Ambition" and "Relax/Rejoice") 7-inch titled The Get Free Set Free 7" to coincide with her September 2021 tour.

 Musical style

-Nguyen's voice has been compared with Cat Power, Fiona Apple, Sinéad O'Connor, and Regina Spektor.Allen, J. "Know Better Learn Faster Review", Allmusic.
-Retrieved January 4, 2014 Her music has been described as "country-tinged indie folk-pop", and a blend of folk, country, blues and pop.Lau, Melody (2013) "Thao Nguyen Talks the Sound of 'We the Common,' Her Joanna Newsom Collab, and...
-Rapping?", Exclaim!, January 29, 2013.
-Retrieved January 4, 2014 Her lyrics deal with relationships and childhood and on We the Common more political themes, including the Occupy movement.
+Nguyen's voice has been compared with the voices of Cat Power, Fiona Apple, Sinéad O'Connor, and Regina Spektor.
+Her music has been described as "country-tinged indie folk-pop", and a blend of folk, country, blues and pop.
+Her lyrics deal with relationships and childhood and on We the Common more political themes, including the Occupy movement.

 Nguyen describes herself as a fan of country music, blues, and Motown, and cites Lucinda Williams as a major influence.